Table of Contents

 Science and collaboration lead these innovative brothers to create their own skillets using iron castings made by hand.
 The result was a thinner iron pour and a lighter pan.

 Their next mission: Finding the best way to smooth down the surface that didn’t sacrifice seasoning and performance.
 They found through many tests, that electrolysis tanks provided an impressively smooth surface.
-The bottom of The Field Skillet is where you can feel how the smooth texture is less likely to cause scratches, making these skillets an excellent choice for glass cooktops.
+The bottom of The Field Skillet is where you can feel how the smooth texture is less likely to cause scratches, making these skillets an excellent choice for glass cooktops and induction stoves.

 The Field Skillet was designed to solve the two biggest pitfalls to cast iron: the weight and the rough surface—the same main reasons glass stove tops and cast iron didn’t work well together in the past.
 Cast iron skillets inspired by the quality and workmanship of the past, but made for cooking today on any surface.